-Common Moorhens: Not to exceed 6 moorhens.
+Common Gallinules: Not to exceed 6 common gallinules.

-Common Snipe: Not to exceed 8 snipe.
+Snipe: Not to exceed 8 snipe.

-Closed Seasons: The season is closed on the ruddy duck, white-cheeked pintail, West Indian whistling duck, fulvous whistling duck, and masked duck, which are protected by the Commonwealth of Puerto Rico.
-The season also is closed on the purple gallinule, American coot, and Caribbean coot.
+Closed Seasons: The season is closed on ruddy duck, white-cheeked pintail, West Indian whistling duck, fulvous whistling duck, and masked duck, which are protected by the Commonwealth of Puerto Rico.
+The season is closed for purple gallinule, American coot, and Caribbean coot.

-Closed Areas: There is no open season on ducks, common moorhens, and common snipe in the Municipality of Culebra and on Desecheo Island.
+Closed Areas: There is no open season on ducks, common gallinules, and snipe in the Municipality of Culebra and on Desecheo Island.